Skip to content

 Round 4: 22 Show-Off Stumpers (Target: 35 to 45% Accuracy)

-LearnClash round 4 hits the 35 to 45% accuracy band by design.
+LearnClash round 4 lands in the 35 to 45% accuracy band on purpose.
 This is the round that earns the wager.
-Pick deep history, obscure science, advanced geography, and high-art references.
-The point is not to humiliate; it is to reward teams that know one or two niche facts and to set up the wager round where any team can still win.
+Reach for deep history, obscure science, far-flung geography, and high-art references.
+The aim isn’t to humiliate anyone.
+It’s to pay off the team that happens to know one or two niche facts, and to tee up a wager where any team can still steal the night.

 22 round 4 stumper categories: 1066 Battle of Hastings Harold II, AB negative blood, Challenger Deep Mariana Trench, atomic 79 gold, Abyssinia Ethiopia, bat sustained flight, Dead Sea Israel Jordan, Salvador Dali melting clocks, deoxyribonucleic acid, Magna Carta 1215, Olympus Mons Mars, Gabriel Garcia Marquez, Strait of Gibraltar, Dong Vietnam currency, deaf Beethoven Ninth, Sudan more pyramids than Egypt, Yangtze longest Asia, Thirty Years War 1618-1648, Einstein 1915 relativity, Boxer Rebellion China, Kant Critique Pure Reason, Dewey Decimal 10 classes Figure 6: Round 4 stumpers span 22 deep-knowledge categories.
 Designed to be hard, not impossible.